MainActivityKt/Tasklist/README.md

 ## Stage 3/6: Date and time

-Tasks are mote likely to be completed when they have a deadline and a priority.
+Tasks are more likely to be completed when they have a deadline and a priority.

-In this stage, it's possible to adda a date and time, and a priority to each task.
+In this stage, it's possible to add date, time, and priority to each task.

 The priority is just one letter: **C**, **H**, **N**, **L** (case-insensitive) per task that stands for **Critical**, **High**, **Normal**, and **Low**, respectively.

 Additionally, the program now takes care of inputting an empty task line, or a wrong date/time.
 In any of these cases, it'll prompt the user for a new input.

 [Open stage 3 on Hyperskill](https://hyperskill.org/projects/237/stages/1190/implement)